Regardless of lifestyle, it is not uncommon today for an individual to develop a repetitive stress injury in various parts of the body.

-Plantar Fasciitis is a common painful condition caused by overuse of the plantar fascia or arch tendon of the foot.
+Plantar Fasciitis is a common painful condition caused by overuse of the plantar fascia of the foot.
 The plantar fascia is a broad, thick band of tissue that runs from under the heel to the front of the foot, which helps to support the arches of our feet.

 Some of the factors that lead to a greater chance of developing plantar fasciitis are –

 One common treatment for plantar fasciitis is the injection of steroids into the affected area.
 This helps to reduce inflammation, thereby reducing the pain.
-While this method can be extremely affective at reducing the pain, it does not address the underlying causes of the initial inflammation.
-Given time, the analgesic effects of the injection will wear off and your pain will return.
+While this method can be effective at reducing the pain, it does not address the underlying causes of the initial injury.
+Over time, the analgesic effects of the injection will wear off and pain will return.
 Moreover, as the underlying conditions have not been addressed, the damage to the underlying structures of your lower limbs will continue to worsen, resulting in the need for more complex and painful treatment in the future.